m2spring/forpan/README.md

 ## 3. Configuration

+The ForPan Home Directory can be specified with the environment variable `FORPAN_HOME`, or defaults to `~/.forpan/`, if `FORPAN_HOME` is not set.

-ForPan makes use of a [Java properties](https://en.wikipedia.org/wiki/.properties) file  `~/.forpan/config.properties` for holding configuration values.
+ForPan makes use of a [Java properties](https://en.wikipedia.org/wiki/.properties) file `config.properties` in the _ForPan Home Directory_ holding configuration values.

 ### cPanel API